-Remember to RSVP.
 Make sure that you respond promptly when you receive the wedding invitation.
-Some RSVPs involve mailing a return envelope, others an online form.
+Some RSVPs involve mailing a return envelope, others an online form via the couple’s wedding website.
 Whichever way, set aside the time to respond as soon as you can.
 Don’t show up at a wedding that you haven’t RSVP’d for.

-Arrive on time!
-Do not, do not, do not, do not show up to the ceremony late.
-Give yourself tons of extra travel time and parking options.
-Even if you have to sit in your car for half an hour, show up to that venue early!
+Don’t show up to the ceremony late—just don’t do it.
+Be sure to check the couple’s wedding website for information on travel time—they’ll likely include the best route to take to avoid delays—and parking options.
 Remember that the time shown on the invite is the time the event starts, not the time you should arrive.
 It’s a good rule of thumb, unless otherwise specified, to show up between 20-30 minutes before the wedding begins.

-Drink responsibly.
-Do not be a cautionary tale.
-Don't be that girl that comes up in conversation at all family gatherings thereafter.
+Do not be a cautionary tale—after all, it’s pretty embarrassing to be the person that pops up in conversation at all family gatherings, thereafter.
 Know your limits and partake accordingly.
-Keeping yourself relatively sober will ensure that you don’t break out embarrassing dance moves, sloppily trip into the punch bowl, or tell scandalous stories about the groom to his grandma.
-If you do drink too much, make sure to call for a cab and not to argue that "you’re fine" to drive, when you clearly aren’t.
+Keeping yourself relatively sober will ensure that you don’t break out any embarrassing dance moves, sloppily trip into the punch bowl, or tell scandalous stories about the groom to his grandma.
+If you do drink too much, make sure to call for a cab and not to argue that ‘you’re fine’ to drive, when you clearly aren’t.